Speeding up Krylov subspace methods for computing f(A)b via randomization: Krylov subspaces and Krylov bases

 \subsubsection{Building the basis by truncated orthogonalization}

-In the following, we summarize the ``truncated orthogonalization'' method proposed in~\cite{Nakatsukasa2021} and described in Algorithm~\ref{alg:NT}.
+In the following, we describe the ``truncated orthogonalization'' method proposed in~\cite[Chapter 6.4.2]{Saad2003} and used in~\cite{Nakatsukasa2021} in the context of sketching for linear systems and eigenvalue problems.
+The procedure is summarized in Algorithm~\ref{alg:NT}.
 Each new vector $w_i = A v_{i-1}$ in line~\ref{line:newvector} is orthogonalized with respect to the last $k$ vectors of the basis only, where $k$ is a fixed small number, e.g., $k=2$; see lines~\ref{line:begink}--\ref{line:endk}.
 The matrix $H_m$ is built iteratively using the coefficients of such a partial orthogonalization.
 When $A$ is symmetric, this method coincides for $k=2$ with the Lanczos method and gives -- in exact arithmetic -- an orthonormal basis.
 When $A$ is nonsymmetric, the produced basis is not orthogonal in general.